Bind Splunk to an IP

 See web.conf for more information on the

-mgmtHostPort setting in web.conf accepts IPv6 addresses if they are enclosed in square brackets.
-If you configure splunkd to only listen on IPv6, you must update the
+web.conf mgmtHostPort setting has been extended to allow it to take IPv6 addresses if they are enclosed in square brackets.
+Therefore, if you configure splunkd to only listen on IPv6 (via the setting in

 Change default values